MaffyxProjects/bswift-Salesforce-Enhancement-Suite/README.md

-## Salesforce Enhancement Extension - Documentation
+## bswift Salesforce Enhancement Suite - Documentation

-This document provides documentation for the Salesforce Enhancement Extension.
+This document provides documentation for the bswift Salesforce Enhancement Suite.

 ---

 ## Overview
-The Salesforce Enhancement Extension is designed to improve the user experience within Salesforce, particularly for case management.
+The bswift Salesforce Enhancement Suite is designed to improve the user experience within Salesforce, particularly for case management.
 It adds several visual and functional enhancements to Salesforce case list views and detail pages, focusing on bswift client IDs and related tasks.
 The goal is to streamline workflows, improve data visibility, and provide quick access to relevant information and tools.

 Before:
 ![Main View Before](https://github.com/MaffyxProjects/bswift-Salesforce-Enhancement-Suite/blob/main/2025-05-07%2011_06_37-Window.png?raw=true)